User personalization layer

 Configure the remaining catalog properties as needed for your environment.

 Create and configure a delivery group, including machines from the machine catalog you created.
-For details, see Create delivery groups.
+For details, see the Create Delivery Groups.

-To enable mounting of user layers within the Virtual Delivery Agents, use configuration parameters to specify:
+To enable mounting of user layers within the Virtual Delivery Agents, you use the configuration parameters to specify:

 - Where on the network to access the user layers.

 - How large to permit the user layer disks to grow.